BaptisteHiggs/WorkflowAnalysis/Doors/DoorDefinition.md

 # What are doors?

 As common as doors are, and as standardised as they may seem, doors come in a lot of different shapes and sizes.
-It's usually fairly easy to tell what's a door and what isn't.
+It's usually fairly easy to tell what is a door and what isn't.

 ![Link to image](http://www.decosoup.com/images/stories/Design_Issues/Windows/Door_nomenclature/Door_terminilogy.jpg)